JuliaRobotics/Caesar.jl/docs/src/faq.md

 ### Why Julia
 The [JuliaLang](https://julialang.org/) and ([JuliaPro](https://juliacomputing.com/)) is an open-source Just-In-Time (JIT) & optionally precompiled, strongly-typed, and high-performance programming language.
-The algorithmic code is implemented in Julia for many reasons, such as agile development, high level syntax, performance, type safety, parallel computing, dynamic development, cross compilable (with gcc and clang) and foundational cross-platform ([LLVM](http:///www.llvm.org)) technologies.
+The algorithmic code is implemented in Julia for many reasons, such as agile development, high level syntax, performance, type safety, multiple dispatch replacement for [object oriented](https://invenia.github.io/blog/2019/10/30/julialang-features-part-1/), parallel computing, dynamic development, cross compilable (with gcc and clang) and foundational cross-platform ([LLVM](http:///www.llvm.org)) technologies.
 See [JuliaCon2018 highlights video](https://www.youtube.com/watch?v=baR02tlea5Y).
 Julia can be thought of as either {C+, Mex (done right), or as a modern Fortran replacement}.

 ### Is Caesar.jl limited to Julia?
 No.